Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Experiment

-\textbf{Reasoning Model Scale.} We conduct an ablation study on reasoning models of varying scales, ranging from 2B to 7B parameters, under the same rewards and training settings.
+\minisection{Reasoning Model Scale} We conduct an ablation study on reasoning models of varying scales, ranging from 2B to 7B parameters, under the same rewards and training settings.
 As shown in \Cref{tab:diff_reasoning_model}, we observe that model performance on both in-domain and OOD data improves as the model scale increases.

-\textbf{Changes in Completion Length.} \Cref{fig:response_length} illustrates the trends in completion lengths across different model sizes.
-The results indicate that larger model tends to generate longer responses.
-As the training progresses, the minimal completion length gradually increases.
+\minisection{Changes in Completion Length} \Cref{fig:response_length} illustrates the trends in completion lengths between different model sizes.
+The results indicate that a larger model tends to generate longer responses.
+As training progresses, the minimal completion length gradually increases.
 However, there is a drop in average completion length during the initial few steps.
 By analyzing the output during the training process, we find that this occurs because the model initially prioritizes learning the correct output format, which often results in shorter responses.
-Once the format reward saturates, the model shifts its focus toward generating answers with higher accuracy, leading to longer and more detailed responses.
+Once the format reward saturates, the model shifts its focus to generating answer with higher accuracy, leading to longer and more detailed responses. \textit{Supplementary materials} provide more analysis.

-We visualize the changes in rewards during the training process.
-As shown in \Cref{fig:supp_rewards}, the format rewards converge to 1 in few steps, and the accuracy rewards gradually increase over time.
-This suggests that the format rewards initially dominates the optimization direction, leading to a decrease in response length during the initial training steps, as shown in \Cref{fig:response_length}.
-However, as the format rewards converge and the accuracy rewards gradually increases, the model's completion length (i.e., the CoT reasoning process) begins to expand.